Missouri Cracking Down On Drugged Driving For 420

 What Should I Do For 420?

 Stay indoors if you plan on using cannabis.
 With police roaming the streets, searching for drugged drivers, it’s just not worth the risk.
 Relax on your couch.
 Watch some movies.
 Play some video games.
 Have a deep conversation with someone you love.
 Enjoy a nature documentary on Netflix.
 Our Planet is particularly gorgeous in 4K.
 No matter what you do, remember to stay safe, have a good time and love your neighbors.

 In the meantime, if you want to get legal, simply call or text us at 1-877-242-0362.
-We now offer Missouri telemedicine evaluations!
+We now offer Missouri online evaluations!
 Our friendly support team can assist you in getting your Missouri medical marijuana card.
 Setting up an appointment takes only a few moments, so call us today!